 The packed audience in the Guthrie Theatre was no surprise to the detective pulling his muscled body past bent knees to his center seat.
 Arne Sorensen relaxed into a comfortable, low-rider position and prepared to bathe in another critically-acclaimed classical performance by the world-famous Kathleen Anne Dunn.
 Though he had met the virtuoso when they were freshly-hatched teenagers, Arne had no thought, no delusions of attention or recognition from the only woman on the planet from whom he craved both.
-Besides, Arne was only 15 years old when he last had the luxury her company and that was 23 years ago when they had plucked blueberries together one hot summer day under a cloudless Minnesota sky.
+Besides, Arne was only 15 years old when he last had the luxury of her company and that was 23 years ago when they had plucked blueberries together one hot summer day under a cloudless Minnesota sky.

 Cellist Kathleen Anne Dunn prepped backstage for her solo concert without a thread of angst in spite of a sold out crowd.
 Kathy didn't meditate or take beta-blockers before her stage performances.
 She simply pulled forward two nearly lifelong sustaining thoughts.
 One was her cello.
 It was absolutely her most beloved companion.
 They would always have time for each other, could always talk.
 Dreams and plans were always shared.
 Nothing was held back.
-The other thought was a only memory.
+The other thought was only a memory.
 Of a smiling boy named Arne.
 Of blueberries.
 Of a terrifying escape to freedom on a hot summer day.

 When the Minneapolis Police Department awarded Arne Sorensen his detective's badge, he hooked it to his belt and went back to his investigation.
 Not one to savor his own accomplishments, Detective Sorensen pursued the Twin Cities' worst offenders.
 Husbands who brutalize their wives, parents who pimp their children, fathers who abuse their daughters.
-Arne came from a family of floor and carpet retailers and never, not once in his law enforcement career, had he fooled himself into thinking his choice in the Special Victims Unit had anything to do but what happened on that day when the blueberries were ripe for the picking.
+Arne came from a family of floor and carpet retailers and never, not once in his law enforcement career, had he fooled himself into thinking his choice in the Special Victims Unit had anything to do with what happened on that day when the blueberries were ripe for the picking.

 The first time Arne saw Kathy Dunn was under her Twins cap and flicking a blueberry into her mouth.
 The single look at her face was shattering to his boyhood, an existential realization of his teen age.
 As they worked in the blueberry field throughout that summer, Arne remembered how they could talk without words and feel without touch.
 The teenagers grew as close and thick as the fruit-heavy bushes that surrounded them and scented them with their sweetness.